Regularized joint mixture models

 Let $\by$ denote an $n$-dimensional vector of outputs or responses and $\X$ an $n \times p$ feature matrix.
 Samples are indexed by $i = 1,\ldots, n$.
 Let $K$ denote the number of groups and $z_i \in \{1 \ldots K \}$ represent the true (latent) group indicator for the sample point $(y_i,\xii)$ with $\Pr(z_i=k)=\tau_k$.
 The group-specific parameters are $\thita = (\thitaX,\thitaY)^T$ with $\thitaX$ and $\thitaY$ being the parameters governing respectively the marginal distribution of $X$ and the regression model of $Y$ on $X$.

-We allow for group-specific parameters, but assume that samples are independent and identically distributed (i.i.d.) within groups.
+We allow for group-specific parameters, but assume that samples are independent and identically distributed within groups.
 The joint distribution of $(y_i,\xii)$ in group $k$ is

-The features are modelled via a $p$-dimensional multivariate normal so that $\thitaX=(\mk,\mathrm{vec}(\Sk))^T$, where $\mk$ is the mean and $\Sk$ the $p\times p$ covariance matrix.
+The features are modeled as $p$-dimensional multivariate normal so that $\thitaX=(\mk,\mathrm{vec}(\Sk))^T$, where $\mk$ is the mean and $\Sk$ the $p\times p$ covariance matrix.
 For the responses, we specify a normal linear regression model, with parameters $\thitaY=(\ak,\bbk,\sk)^T$, where $\ak$ is the intercept, $\bbk$ the vector of regression coefficients and $\sk$ the error variance.
-Inclusion of the intercept is necessary in the present setting, because it is not possible to centre the response appropriately when the group labels are unknown.
+Inclusion of the intercept is necessary in the present setting, because it is not possible to center the response appropriately when the group labels are unknown.
 Thus, we have that